Your mortgage credit score might not be what you expect

 - Your interest rate

-- How much you’ll pay over the life of the loan
+- Your monthly payment throughout the life of the loan

-For example, having a credit score of “excellent” versus “poor” could save you over $200 per month on a $200,000 mortgage.
+For example, having a credit score of “excellent” versus “poor” could fetch lower interest rates, which can save you over $200 per month on a $200,000 mortgage.

 The challenge, however, is that there’s conflicting information when it comes to credit scores.